Student-Supported Rothrock Residencies

 Here are examples of previous residencies>>

 The Rothrock Family Fund for Experiential Learning in the Performing Arts, established in 2011, supports opportunities that broaden the scope of Middlebury students’ experience in the performing arts.
-The fund provides a pool of dollars for students to bring one artist/ensemble/company to campus* for student-oriented residency activities.
+The program provides funding for students to bring one artist/ensemble/company to campus* for student-oriented residency activities.

-Student-Supported Rothrock Residency (SSRR) proposals are generally due in mid-November (to present the artist the same academic year), and any Middlebury student may apply.
+Student-Supported Rothrock Residency (SSRR) proposals are generally due mid-Fall term (to present the artist within the same academic year), and any Middlebury student may apply.
+We support the winning student so they can play a key role in the artist residency planning and hosting the artist when in Middlebury.
+Please plan accordingly to be responsible and involved.

 PASS Scholars get first notice to apply, and ultimately vote on the winning student proposal.
 It is free for students to join PASS, so consider joining and have a greater voice in the process!